arpipatel-ap/Small-Projects/README.md

 # Small-Projects
 Small Project for JavaScript
-In this file there are lots of small projects in JavaScripts
+In this file there are lots of small projects in JavaScript.